Struct mz_persist_client::PersistClient

 Self::open_leased_reader, this handle and its associated capability

 are not leased.
-A SinceHandle only releases its since capability when
+A SinceHandle does not release its since capability;

 holds which must survive even lease timeouts.